 Any white moving object is likely to attract the attention of the great horned owl and bring on an attack.
 A great horned owl was known to have struck the claws of both feet into the back of a large collie dog (Canis lupus familiaris), perhaps misled by a white patch on the dog as the white on the back of a skunk, its favorite mark.
 Another struck the head of a man who was riding on horseback at night through a large tract of woods while wearing a white American beaver (Castor canadensis) hat.
 The noiseless blow delivered such force that it took the man’s hat and scared the man to flee at top speed for about three miles.
 Yet another instance happened in the autumn of 1918 when a man wearing a white canvas hat stepped out behind his cabin in the Wareham woods for a little gymnastic exercise and a great horned owl almost brushed his ear, probably spotting the moving hat in the moonlight from the top of some tall pine and shooting over the cabin roof before realizing his mistake just in time.

-Great horned owls are not regarded as migratory, as they do not make regular seasonal journeys between breeding and wintering grounds.
+Great horned owls are assessed as “full migrants” by the International Union for Conservation of Nature and Natural Resources (IUCN).
 In winter, great horned owls often leave regions where suitable food is scarce.
 Probably, there is some migration of these birds every year from the northern parts of their range toward more southern regions.
 In some seasons of scarcity, this migration increases to considerable proportions.
 The spring migration northward is not so evident as the fall exodus.
 They are not always successful in this migratory search, however, and now and then, one is found starved and frozen in the snow.
 Such specimens, when discovered, are very much emaciated.

 When the great horned owl settles down on a limb, its toes and talons lock round it and hold the bird firmly, allowing it to sleep.